 Brent Wood: Yeah, absolutely.

-Ramsey Russell: Folks, thank you all for listening this episode of Duck Season Somewhere in East Texas with my buddies Michael Simms, Back Down South clothing and my other buddy, Brent Wood, W Pine Ranch.
+Ramsey Russell: Folks, thank you all for listening this episode of Duck Season Somewhere in East Texas with my buddies Michael Simms, Back Down South Clothing and my other buddy, Brent Wood, W Pine Ranch.
 See you next time.

 Podcast Sponsors: